J.U.L.I.A.

 J.U.L.I.A. is a 2012 indie video game developed by CBE Software.
 It is an adventure game with a heavy emphasis on puzzles, mini-games and menu-based interfaces.
 The game is set in 2430 when a scientific expedition is sent to a distant star system.

 Story

 The game centers on three characters – Astrobiologist Rachel Manners, the ship's artificially intelligent computer J.U.L.I.A. and a remote-controlled landing craft MOBOT.
 Rachel is awakened by J.U.L.I.A. from cryogenic sleep and finds out that other members of the expedition are dead.
 She starts to investigate what happened.
 It takes her all over the Solar System.
 She is helped by MOBOT who provides an exploration on planets and by J.U.L.I.A. who helps her with multiple puzzles.

 Reception

 The game received mixed reviews from critics who praised the story, puzzles, graphics and music, but criticized its gameplay, which many found boring.

 The game earned two Aggie Awards nominations in 2012.
 It was nominated in category for the best character (for character of MOBOT) and the best gameplay.
-It won neither.